Egg Spinach Feta Scramble

 1. Heat the olive oil in a large non-stick skillet over medium-low heat.

-2. Add the onion and cook for 3-4 minutes until soft.
+2. Add the onion and cook for 3-4 minutes until soft and translucent.

-3. Add the garlic and cook for 30 seconds.
+3. Add the garlic and cook for 30 seconds until fragrant.

-4. Add the spinach and cook for 2-3 minutes until wilted and most of the liquid has evaporated.
+4. Add the spinach in batches and cook for 2-3 minutes until wilted, then stir in the lemon juice to brighten the flavor and let any liquid evaporate.

-5. In a bowl, whisk the eggs with the yogurt, a small pinch of salt and black pepper.
+5. In a bowl, whisk the eggs with the yogurt, a pinch of nutmeg, salt and black pepper until smooth.

-6. Pour the egg mixture into the pan.
+6. Reduce heat to low and pour the egg mixture into the pan.

-7. Stir gently with a spatula over low heat for 3-4 minutes until soft curds form.
+7. Stir gently with a spatula in slow figure-eight motions for 3-4 minutes until soft curds form.

-8. Fold in the feta and herbs when the eggs are almost set.
+8. Fold in the feta and fresh herbs when the eggs are almost set but still glossy.

-9. Remove from the heat while still slightly creamy.
+9. Remove from the heat while still slightly creamy as residual heat will finish cooking them.

 Notes